 Even though most of the Tibetans are Buddhist, there are Tibetan Muslims and Christians.
 Historically, Tibetan Muslims as a minority peacefully co-existed with the Buddhist majority and have contributed to the development of Tibetan culture and literature especially in the sphere of music.
 Their contribution in the preservation of the Lhasa dialect in its purest form too is commendable.
-Even after their escape from Tibet, Tibetan Muslim communities in Kashmir, Kalimpong and Darjeeling continue to retain the common dialect in its purest form.
 Before the Chinese occupation, Tibetans enjoyed religious freedom and liberty.
 Language and religion contributed immensely to the early formation of Tibetan national identity, socio-communication systems and societal cohesion.
 Even for Tibetans in exile, these remain the most important instruments of national unity.

-&lt;sup>31 Stephan V. Beyer, The Classical Tibetan Language (SUNY Press, 1992).
+&lt;sup>32 Stephan V. Beyer, The Classical Tibetan Language (SUNY Press, 1992).